The Article in 60 Seconds

 Don’t forget to assess the quality of their social channels, industry blogs, and online presence.
 Find out what your team and your customers are saying about them.

-Now it’s time to delve into the SEO and SEM of your competitors.
+Now it’s time to build a SEO and SEM competitor analysis.
 The wide variety of analytics available can seem overwhelming, but stay focused on big-picture research at this point; you can do a deep dive later.

 Screen-scraper programs pull information from a variety of sources, but the data might not be exact.
 An apples-to-apples approach allows you to compare yourself and your competitors using the same sources and same metrics.